WebHackWednesday/Advanced-LUIS/README.md

 In this episode we build on the [LUIS and HowHappy.co.uk mashup](https://channel9.msdn.com/Shows/Web-Hack-Wednesday/LUIS-and-HowHappycouk-mashup) episode we did in series 2 by looking at what is new with LUIS and some of the more complex scenarios LUIS now supports - all in the context of GigSeekr.

+If you want to dive deeper on the work we did with Gigseekr, you can read the full technical case study [Gigseekr builds a live music discovery bot using Bot Framework and LUIS](https://microsoft.github.io/techcasestudies/bot%20framework/cognitive%20services/2017/07/31/gigseekr.html).

 ## What/who is Gigseekr?
 Gigseekr are a small company based in the UK who describe themselves as follows "gigseekr is a live music discovery service committed to helping you find tickets and stay up to date with tours & events across the UK".